dovecot/documentation/source/configuration_manual/sieve/installation.rst

 RHEL 6 + clones (CentOS, Scientific Linux, ...)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pidgeonhole is available in the main repository, and can be installed by
+Pigeonhole is available in the main repository, and can be installed by
 running:

 ::